I watched as the ship pulled away from the dock and I stood in silence as it headed back out to sea. I couldn’t talk about it for two days.

 I am guilty of this fallacy of cold.

-When we see adoration directed to something or someone, does it not change how we see it?
-It’s as though their feeling towards that subject can open our eyes to see it a bit more in depth.
+When we see another human directing adoration toward something or someone, does it not change how we see it?
+It’s as though their feeling towards that subject can open our eyes to a depth we previously overlooked.

 The Beauty of Ice